-Tennessee imposes an inheritance tax ranging from 5.5 percent to 9.5 percent on decedents' estates that exceed maximum single exemption limits.
-For 2014, the exemption amount increases to $2 million.
-It is $5 million in 2015.
+Tennessee imposes an inheritance tax through 2015, ranging from 5.5% to 9.5% on decedents' estates that exceed maximum single exemption limits.
+It was $5 million in 2015.
 In 2016 and future tax years, there is no inheritance tax.

-Because of the phaseout of the federal estate tax credit, Tennessee's estate tax is not imposed on estates of persons who died in 2005 or later.
+Because of the phaseout of the federal estate tax credit, Tennessee's estate tax is not imposed on estates of people who died in 2005 or later.

 Other Tennessee tax facts